Home Collections Banking Mutual Funds: List of the Best Banking Sector MFs in NSE

 Total Return Index (TRI)

-To gauge the holistic performance of banking sector mutual funds, considering the Total Return Index (TRI) may be imperative.
+To gauge the holistic performance of the best banking and financial services funds, considering the Total Return Index (TRI) may be imperative.
 Unlike traditional indices, TRI accounts for both capital gains and income generated by the fund.
 This comprehensive measure provides a more accurate representation of the fund’s returns.

 Why Invest in Banking Sector Mutual Funds?